-The next four years read like my own personal version of Eat, Pray, Love.
 At the end of 2011, I went to India on a sacred pilgrimage with a group of Journey practitioners.
 I dunked in the ice-blue-green Ganges near Rishikesh, melodramatically inviting Ma Ganga to “take it all, and leave only love”.
-(Note: this later proved to be a very foolish request because when issued that kind of invitation, those Hindu deities do not fuck around.)
+That was pretty dumb, because when issued that kind of invitation those Hindu deities do not fuck around.
 I kissed the sandals of a departed laughing guru in Lucknow, inhaled dead people in Varanasi and sat on the ground where the Buddha preached his first sermon after becoming enlightened.
 I fell in love with a long-dead Indian saint and spent a couple of months visiting the caves where he’d spent most of his life, melting into emptiness.
 I learned to do nothing but drink chai.
 I got very quiet, for a while.

 The quiet didn’t last.
-I hooked up with a complicated sociopath – a charismatic, gifted healer and ex-special forces soldier who was full of grand stories and outrageous contradictions.
-He had a tricky relationship with the truth… and a death wish.
+I hooked up with a charismatic, gifted healer and ex-special forces soldier who was full of grand stories and outrageous contradictions.
+He had a death with and a tricky relationship with the truth.
 After the first week, I never completely trusted him.
 But it took me a year to leave him.

 Four weeks after we broke up, I went back to India to see my favourite saint and invite Lord Shiva to dance on my ego some more.
 My recently-ex boyfriend came to the same healing retreat.
 After 10 days of spiritual fireworks I finally realised I was terrified of him… and that I had to leave Thailand, because I needed to put several thousand kilometers between us.

 So I rented out the little Thai house and came back to Australia.
-My mother let me stay with her, which turned into a year of me living in her spare room (thanks Mum).
-With help from a team of practitioners, I gradually recognised that my body was addicted to fear – hooked on cortisol and adrenaline and all the other drugs that get released when fear is present.
+With help from several practitioners, I recognised that my body was addicted to fear – hooked on cortisol and adrenaline and all the other drugs that get released when fear is present.
 That addiction had fuelled the attraction to the complicated sociopath, my ten-year love-hate relationship with my corporate career and my pathological fear of stillness and stopping.

-When I read Sera Beak’s book Red Hot and Holy in 2013, I sobbed all the way through the chapters on spiritual bypassing.
-(Actually – I cried through most of the second half of that glorious book.)
-I saw that I’d been using my favourite talking and visualisation therapies to bypass the day-to-day reality of what was happening in my body.
+When I read Sera Beak’s book Red Hot and Holy in 2013, I cried all the way through the chapters on spiritual bypassing.
+It helped me see that I’d been using my favourite guided visualisation therapies to bypass the day-to-day reality of what was happening in my body.
 I recognised all the symptoms of soul loss and finally had a name for the “something is missing” sense that had stalked me forever – even after I’d spent a lot of time getting intimate with the infinite.
 It felt like I couldn’t heal my fear addiction using the tools I’d learned to abuse.
 It was time to get real, I thought.

 So I entered a 12-week intensive program with a woman in Australia and for three months, I was in process 24/7.
 I did 20 minutes of rebirthing (conscious connected breathing) every morning and night.
 I uncovered aspects of my shadow that were more frightening than anything I’d seen before… and then I painted pictures of them.
 I had wild dreams of death by fire.
 But the program still wasn’t the silver bullet I was looking for.
 By the end, I wasn’t enlightened (or even particularly happy, most of the time).

 Shortly before that program ended, I fell in love.
-Cam gave me nowhere to hide because he could feel what I was thinking.
-It was the first time I’d allowed myself to be vulnerable with a man.
 In 2014, we went on an adventure.
 I sold my little house in Thailand and we moved to San Francisco.
 He pursued his dream of creating a technology platform to help people change the world.
 I picked up three or four different business ideas in the space of a couple of months and dropped them all – nothing would stick.
 We drove through the California redwood forests to Portland for the World Domination Summit.
 I started writing the tinybrave blog.

-And two weeks later I went to Montana for the Soul Fire retreat with Sera Beak.
-I got hitched, shit my pants a little bit, found my voice and fell into a completely different kind of love affair – with my soul.
-Later that year, Cam went back to America and I stayed in Australia.
+Two weeks later I went to Montana for the Soul Fire Retreat with Sera Beak.
+I shit my pants a little bit, found my voice and fell into a completely different kind of love affair – with my soul.
+Later that year, my boyfriend went back to America while I stayed in Australia.
 Ever since, I’ve had to drop – again and again – any illusion that I was ever in control of my life.
-It’s a painful and exquisitely beautiful path of surrender.

 By 2015, I really thought I’d arrived somewhere (spiritually speaking).
 I found the self-directed compassion tools that I use now and trained as a practitioner, including lots of 1:1 session work.
 Every week for a year, I flushed out and processed memories that felt like past lives.
-I finally had my spiritual shit together, apparently.
+Apparently, I finally had my spiritual shit together.

 I had no idea that the darkest dark nights were yet to come.

-And through it all, my soul was there.
-Finally.
+Through it all, my soul was there.
 With me.
 Loving me.
 Even when I couldn’t see/hear/feel it.

 Thank you for reading my story.
-I share some of it because of the chance that for someone, it might suggest that a path to healing is possible – even if that seems hopeless.
-If you’re interested in my work you can check out private sessions, the group calls for super-sensitive humans or book an informal chat to see if I’m the best person to support you, right now.
-And if we never get to speak, I wish you the best life has to offer.
+I share some of it because there’s a chance it might suggest that a path to healing is possible – even if it currently seems hopeless.
+If you’re interested in my work you can check out private sessions, the group calls for super-sensitive humans or book an informal chat to see if I’m the right person to support you, right now.